 One of the things that makes Oriental Medicine so attractive is that I am going to spend time with you.
 Your appointments will last for sixty minutes and during that time, I will be listening to you.
 I will be listening to your words and to your body, because I believe that it is only by working with you that I will be able to facilitate a path to your well-being.

 At its root, coaching is about releasing your potential and allowing you to play the game of life full-out.
-Coaching can therefore be a powerful adjunct to Chinese Medicine and is an integral component of Chris Dewey Professional Services LLC.
+Coaching can therefore be a powerful adjunct to, and integral component of, Chinese Medicine.

 I can schedule coaching appointments through face-to-face meetings and via phone or video conferencing.
-I have had clients that range from Hawaii to Holland and from Canada to Costa Rica, as well as all over the United States.
-To learn more about my coaching activities, I invite you to visit our companion website or the Live-Lead-Play coaching website at: http://www.liveleadplay.com/coach/?coach=chris-dewey.
+I have had clients that range from Hawaii to Holland and from Canada to Costa Rica, as well as all over the United States. if you would like to know what some of my coaching clients have to say, you can read their testimonials here.

 Close your eyes for a moment, take a couple of long, slow, deep breaths and imagine what you would feel like when you are able to say: “I have never felt better than I do right now”.
 Now imagine if you could embrace a journey towards personal well-being that made that statement true each and every day…regardless of where you are right now.